valenpe7/1.5142084/README.md

 # Recoil Effects on Reflection from Relativistic Mirrors in Laser Plasmas

-This repository contains the supplemental material for the work entitled "*Recoil Effects on Reflection from Relativistic Mirrors in Laser Plasmas*" that has been published in **Physics of Plasmas** (https://doi.org/10.1063/1.5142084).
+This repository contains the supplemental material for the work entitled "*Recoil Effects on Reflection from Relativistic Mirrors in Laser Plasmas*" that has been published in AIP **Physics of Plasmas** (https://doi.org/10.1063/1.5142084).

 The supplemental material consists of the raw data that has been computed by the **[EPOCH](https://cfsa-pmw.warwick.ac.uk/EPOCH)** code (v4.17.3) and the **[Jupyter](https://jupyter.org/)** notebook with the set of commands that have been used for developing the analytical model and generating the figures.